 Danny Meyer, founder and CEO of Union Square Hospitality Group — which includes Shake Shack — told CNBC that the group will require indoor diners and drinkers at its restaurants to show they’ve been vaccinated against COVID-19.
 The mandate also applies to current employees and new hires.

-The group’s website has a statement that reads: “In an effort to keep our community safe, from Sept.
-7, 2021, forward, we will require all guests over the age of 12 to show proof that they are fully vaccinated.
+The group’s website has a statement that reads: “In an effort to keep our community safe, anyone five and older who wishes to dine indoors must show proof that they are fully vaccinated.
 Our teams are required to be fully vaccinated as well.”

 “This is the most logical thing I’ve ever seen,” Meyer told CNBC.
 “I’m not a scientist, but I know how to read data and what I see is that this is a crisis of people who have not been vaccinated, and I feel strong responsibility, on our part as business leaders, to take care of our team and our guests, and that’s what we’re doing.”